nats-io/nats-site/content/contributing.md

 ## Contributing A Blog Post

-We’d love to highlight your NATS implementations or insights on the NATS blog  (http://nats.io/blog).
+We’d love to highlight your NATS implementations or insights on the [NATS blog](/blog).
 If you have a submission you'd like us to consider, please contact info@nats.io.
 Here are some basic guidelines for submissions:
 Markdown is the preferred format, although we can work with you on other formats.
 Try to keep your submission to 3-4 paragraphs in length.
 Sometimes lengthy blog posts are better served as several smaller ones.
 As context for your blog post, please share a bit about your role, and what your company/organization does before getting into your technical content.